Results 291 to 300 of about 13,725,143 (364)

 Clinics in Laboratory Medicine, 1986The office laboratory's need for quality is no different from that of any other clinical laboratory.
 If patients are to receive the benefit of physician's office testing, reliable, high-quality laboratory results are essential.
 To achieve this, the physician's office laboratory must have an adequate quality assurance program.

-Sharon S. Ehrmeyer+2 more
+Sharon S. Ehrmeyer +2 more

 openaire +2 more sources

-Quality and Quality of Experience
+Quality, Quality Control, and Quality Assurance

 openaire +2 more sources